River Line (NJ Transit)

-The River Line (stylized as River LINE) is a hybrid rail (light rail with some features similar to commuter rail) line in southern New Jersey that connects the cities of Camden and Trenton, New Jersey's capital.
+The River Line (stylized as River LINE) is a hybrid rail (light rail with some features similar to commuter rail) service in southern New Jersey that connects the cities of Camden and Trenton, New Jersey's capital.
 It is so named because its route between the two cities is parallel to the Delaware River.

-The River Line stops at the PATCO Speedline's Broadway station (Walter Rand Transportation Center) and the NJ Transit Atlantic City Line's Pennsauken Transit Center, providing connections to Philadelphia, Pennsylvania.
-Its northern terminus is adjacent to the Trenton Transit Center.
+The River Line stops at the PATCO Speedline's Broadway station (Walter Rand Transportation Center) and the NJ Transit Atlantic City Line's Pennsauken Transit Center, providing connections to Philadelphia.
+Its northern terminus is adjacent to the Trenton Transit Center in Trenton.

-The line is operated for New Jersey Transit by the Southern New Jersey Rail Group (SNJRG), which originally included Bechtel Group and Bombardier.
-Now that the project is in its operational phase, Bombardier is the only member of SNJRG.
+It was originally operated by the Southern New Jersey Rail Group (SNJRG), which originally included Bechtel and Bombardier Transportation.
+Once the line was in operation, Bombardier became the sole member of SNJRG.
+In 2021, Alstom acquired Bombardier Transportation.
+On September 3, 2025, NJ Transit took over operation from Alstom.

 Ridership

-The River Line is currently exceeding final ridership estimates of 5,500 passengers per day, with an average of 9,014 weekday, 5,922 Saturday, and 4,708 Sunday average passenger trips as of the end of fiscal year 2014.
+The River Line was exceeding final ridership estimates of 5,500 passengers per day, with an average of 9,014 weekday, 5,922 Saturday, and 4,708 Sunday average passenger trips as of the end of fiscal year 2014.
 During this time, there were 2,869,707 unlinked passenger trips.

+In 2022 after the COVID-19 pandemic ridership was at 5,350 boardings per weekday, around 61% of pre-pandemic levels.

 History

 Alignment

-The River Line was constructed on what originally was the Camden-Bordentown section and the Bordentown-Trenton Branch of the Camden & Amboy Railroad (C&A).
+The River Line was constructed on what originally was the Camden-Bordentown section and the Bordentown Branch of the Camden and Amboy Railroad (C&A).
 The lines ran under the C&A name between 1830 and 1871, when the line was absorbed into the Pennsylvania Railroad.
-Ownership proceeded under Penn Central (1968) and Conrail (1976) until June 1, 1999, but the original passenger service had been abandoned in 1963.
+Ownership proceeded under Penn Central after 1968, and Conrail from 1976 to June 1, 1999, but the original passenger service had been abandoned in 1963.

 Planning

 The path to NJ Transit's River Line spanned at least three decades and over multiple planning agencies.
 An unrelated precursor to the NJ Transit River Line was the Delaware River Port Authority's 1960 plan for rail rapid transit service to Moorestown/Mount Holly, Lindenwold, and Woodbury Heights/Glassboro, using three existing railroad corridors.
 Implementation of the complete plan was considered unrealistically expensive.
-The DRPA elected to focus its resources on the most promising corridor, the Philadelphia-Lindenwold route.
-Construction on the PATCO Lindenwold High-Speed Line began in 1966 and was completed in 1969, re-using the 1936 Philadelphia-Camden Bridge Line subway and constructing a grade-separated heavy-rail line within the Atlantic City Rail Line right-of-way.
-The DRPA's original initial proposal did not include the alignment that became the River Line corridor, but planned to serve Burlington County via the Mount Holly alignment.
+The DRPA elected to focus its resources on the most promising corridor, the Philadelphia–Lindenwold route.
+Construction on the PATCO Speedline began in 1966 and was completed in 1969, re-using the 1936 Bridge Line subway and constructing a grade-separated heavy-rail line within the Atlantic City Line right-of-way.
+The DRPA's original proposal did not include the alignment that became the River Line corridor, but planned to serve Burlington County via the Mount Holly alignment.

-NJ Transit's planning for the Burlington-Gloucester Transit System began in the early 1990s.
+NJ Transit's planning for the Burlington–Gloucester Transit System began in the early 1990s.

 The primary goals of the BGTS were: